flightaware/dump1090/RANGE_OUTLINE.md

    - On success: stores data and calls `updateRangeOutline()`
    - On failure: silently ignores (outline is optional feature)

-#### Polygon Rendering
+#### Altitude-Colored Outline Rendering

 1. **Coordinate Conversion** (`updateRangeOutline()`):
-   - Validates data structure (must have 360 ranges and timestamps)
+   - Validates data structure (must have 360 ranges, timestamps, and altitudes)
    - Iterates through all 360 bearings
    - For each bearing:
      - Checks if range > 0 and timestamp > 0 (backend sends 0 for expired data)
-     - Uses effective range (actual if valid, 1 meter if invalid to keep point at center)
+     - Uses effective range (actual if valid, 1 meter if invalid to create small circle at center)
      - Calculates lat/lon using `destinationPoint()` Haversine formula
      - Converts to map projection coordinates
-   - Closes polygon by appending first coordinate to end
+     - Stores altitude information for coloring

 2. **Haversine Calculation** (`destinationPoint()`):
    - Takes lat/lon origin, bearing, and distance in meters